cosmos/cosmos-sdk/x/auth/spec/07_client.md

 #### create-vesting-account

 The `create-vesting-account` command creates a new vesting account funded with an allocation of tokens.
 The account can either be a delayed or continuous vesting account, which is determined by the '--delayed' flag.
-All vesting accouts created will have their start time set by the committed block's time.
-The end_time must be provided as a UNIX epoch timestamp.
+All vesting accounts created will have their start time set by the committed block's time unless specified explicitly using the `--start-time`flag.
+The `end_time` must be provided as a UNIX epoch timestamp.

 ```bash
 simd tx vesting create-vesting-account [to_address] [amount] [end_time] [flags]